 Side Effects of Kratom Withdrawal

 Based on studies of mice, kratom has the potential to be habit-forming.
-According to the FDA, kratom has a lot of similarities with heroin and other opioids, which could mean there is a similar risk factor of drug addiction, abuse, and death.
+In addition, according to the FDA, kratom has a lot of similarities with heroin and other opioids, which could mean there are similar risk factors for drug addiction, abuse, and death.

 When someone stops taking kratom, there is a good chance that they will begin experiencing withdrawal symptoms.
-Kratom users in Malaysia reported feeling withdrawals shortly following their final dose of kratom.
+For example, kratom users in Malaysia reported feeling withdrawals shortly following their final dose of kratom.